cynthialmy/cynthialmy.github.io/_posts/2024-01-03-new-parents.md

 **Explicit exclusions:** (1) No safety-critical AI recommendations, ever.
 (2) No community features until core utility is validated.
 (3) No product marketplace or recommendation engine.

-The full product design, feature specs, and go-to-market strategy are documented in the [akaTask case study](https://cynthialmy.github.io/2024-01-05-akatask/).
-This research provided the evidence base.
-The product case study documents what I built with it.
+The full product design, feature specs, and go-to-market strategy are in the [akaTask case study](https://cynthialmy.github.io/2024-01-05-akatask/).